Vaccines Amanda Sicard Vaccines Amanda Sicard

 Our understanding of ASD has come a long way.
 Forget old theories—the science now points to a strong biological basis, with genes, brain function, and environmental influences playing crucial roles.

-• The Genetic Puzzle: Think of ASD as potentially involving many different genes and even variations in the number of copies of certain genes (CNVs).
+• The Genetic Puzzle: Think of ASD as potentially involving many different genes and even variations in the number of copies of certain genes (CNVs)2.
 This genetic complexity offers a whole host of potential targets for future therapies.
 Keep an eye on genes like MECP2 and SHANK3, which are involved in how brain cells connect.
 This could be your niche!

-• Inside the Brain: Brain imaging studies are consistently showing differences in specific brain regions in individuals with ASD – areas involved in emotions, memory, and decision-making.
+• Inside the Brain: Brain imaging studies are consistently showing differences in specific brain regions in individuals with ASD3 – areas involved in emotions, memory, and decision-making.
 This opens up avenues for developing drugs or devices that target these specific neurobiological pathways.

 • Environment Matters Too: While genes are important, the environment during pregnancy and early childhood also plays a role.
 Researchers are looking into things like maternal infections and exposure to certain substances.
-Interestingly, how the environment can actually change gene expression (epigenetics) might hold clues for personalized approaches.
+Interestingly, how the environment can actually change gene expression (epigenetics) might hold clues for personalized approaches4.

 The Growing Numbers: Why This Matters to You